-COMING UP LIVE Mayor John Tory speaks as city officials discuss how to deal with fentanyl
+Breaking Peter Brooks sentenced to life after seniors home murder

 Tuesday

-Snow or rain
+Periods of freezing rain or rain

 2°C